-Although Gates’ wealth is the highest today, how would he stack up against the history’s richest people?
-Below are history’s top 30 richest people at their peak wealth, adjusted for inflation and appreciation of their assets.
-You will also see the “Honorable Mention” list that shows rulers, monarchs, and emperors of countries that drew their wealth from the country they ruled.
+Below are the 30 richest people of all time at their peak wealth, adjusted for inflation and appreciation of their assets.
+The list, including the “Honorable Mentions”, shows rulers, monarchs, and emperors of countries that drew their wealth from the country they ruled.

 - 14 out of the 30 are Americans